Gaurav-Janjvadiya/Fahim-Client/README.md

-# Fahim Frontend
+# Fahim Client

-**Fahim Frontend** - A frontend interface for the Fahim course and professor recommendation website at Kuwait University's College of Engineering and Petroleum.
+A frontend interface for the Fahim course and professor recommendation website at Kuwait University's College of Engineering and Petroleum.
 Built using the MERN stack (MongoDB, Express, React, Node.js) for a seamless user experience.

 ## Table of Contents